+PRSPs must mainstream gender to achieve their poverty reduction goals.
 Although women and men share many of the burdens of poverty, they frequently experience poverty differently, have different poverty reduction priorities and are affected differently by development interventions.
-These gender differences are insufficiently captured in conventional poverty analyses, designs and monitoring systems.
-This deficiency weakens the chances of success of poverty reduction interventions.
+These gender differences have been insufficiently captured in conventional poverty analyses, designs and monitoring systems, weakening the chances of success of poverty reduction interventions.
 Addressing the gender dimensions of poverty and creating gender responsive interventions enhances the likelihood of success of poverty reduction strategy efforts (Bamberger et al 2001).
-Thus PRSPs must be engendered to effectively reduce poverty.

-PRSPs must be also be engendered because research compellingly correlates greater gender equality with greater poverty reduction and economic growth (World Bank 2001a).
-Although women's status has improved in most countries in the last half century, gender disparities persist everywhere and remain most acute in the poorest countries.
-Across and within countries, gender disparities in education, mortality rates, health and other social and economic indicators are greatest within poorer income groups.
-Gender inequalities impose large costs on the well-being and health of the poor, diminishing productivity and the potential to reduce poverty and ensure economic growth.
-In most societies women have more limited opportunities to improve economic conditions and access services than do men.
+PRSPs must also be engendered because research compellingly correlates greater gender equality with more equal human rights for men and women and greater poverty reduction and economic growth (World Bank 2001a).
+Although women's status has improved in most countries over the last half century, gender disparities persist everywhere and remain most acute in the poorest countries.
+Across and within countries, gender disparities in education, mortality rates, health, political participation, financial assets and other social and economic indicators are greatest within poorer income groups.
+Gender inequalities impose large costs on the well-being and health of the poor, diminishing their productivity and potential to reduce poverty and ensure economic growth.
+In most societies women have more limited opportunities to express their needs, improve economic conditions and access services than do men.

 Usually women and girls bear the brunt of gender inequalities.
-Identifying and redressing these inequalities tends to have high economic and financial returns.
-Nevertheless, as this paper demonstrates, PRSPs have hardly acknowledged gender inequalities.
+Identifying and redressing these inequalities tends to have high social, economic and financial returns.
+Nevertheless, as this primer demonstrates, PRSPs have hardly acknowledged gender inequalities.

-WID vs GAD Approach.
+WID vs GAD and Women's Rights Approaches.
 The majority of PRSPs produced to date weakly apply an obsolete women in development (WID) approach -- mentioning a few female problems in isolation such as girls not attending school and women's reproductive health problems.
-They fail to apply a gender in development (GAD) approach -- analysing inequalities between males and females and proposing programs to eliminate these inequalities.
-A GAD approach mainstreams gender by analysing women's and men's roles sector by sector and issue by issue.
+They neither apply a gender and development (GAD) approach -- analysing inequalities between males and females and proposing programs to eliminate these inequalities nor do they promote women's human rights.
+GAD and rights approaches mainstream gender by analyzing and monitoring women's and men's roles and rights sector by sector and issue by issue.
 This is the essence of the engendering approach that is essential for reducing poverty.

 Consequences of Producing Unengendered PRSPs.
 Unengendered PRSPs become national development strategies that do not promote gender equality.
-The consequences of implementing unengendered development strategies are to slow development and perpetuate and deepen gender inequalities.
+The consequences of implementing unengendered development strategies are slower development and perpetuation and deepening of gender inequalities.
 Implementing unengendered national strategies reinforces unequal gender patterns that hinder development.